snnjnn/cuesix/internal/validator/functional.md

 # Validator - Functional

 - Validate the temporary APISIX config using `apisix test`.
-- If validation fails, stop the pipeline and report the error.
+- If validation fails, stop the pipeline and report the error with the command output.